Kim Kardashian ‘Couldn’t Pay Rent’ After Buying These 6.5-Inch Gold Louboutin Pumps

 Sacrifices must be made in the name of fashion — even if a pair of red bottoms puts the roof over your head at risk.

-Kim Kardashian confessed to her Snapchat fans today that she once shelled out a fortune buying a pair of studded gold Christian Louboutin Isolde 160 heels that were issued in honor of his 20th anniversary in 2012.
+Kim Kardashian confessed to her Snapchat fans today that she once shelled out a fortune buying a pair of studded gold metallic leather Christian Louboutin Isolde 160 heels that were issued in honor of his 20th anniversary in 2012.
 The price tag at the time was eye-watering — around $4,000.

 “These shoes right here,” the E! star explained while filming the shoes, “I literally couldn’t pay my rent because I chose to get these instead of my apartment.”